cds-snc/exploration-documentation/ProcessDocumentation.md

 # Process documentation: The "Why, How and What" of Exploration

+For a detailed overview of how an Exploration works, see our [Exploration Sprint Guide](https://github.com/cds-snc/exploration-documentation/blob/main/ExplorationSprintGuide.md).

 ## Table of contents
 - Why Exploration?
 - How we developed it